dubiousjim/yagh/Backends.md

                                             r10 <= branch1

 And those are just the revisions that are ahead of any bookmark.
-If you'll recall, the `hg-git` documentation said that it would also transfer over local tags, but we observe here that `mark3`, which we've converted to a local tag, and the chain leading up to it, were not transferred.
+If you'll recall, the `hg-git` documentation said that it would also transfer over local tags, but we observe here that our tag `local3`, and the chain leading up to it, were not transferred.

 Hence it looks like you've really got to rely on bookmarks to control what gets pushed.